 Some chronic health conditions of dogs are relatively straightforward to manage.
 Others, however, require pet parents to be patient and willing to frequently try new approaches to help their dog.
 Megaesophagus is one of those potentially exasperating and devastating chronic conditions.

-Smurf, a French bulldog who’s roughly 5 years old, was diagnosed with megaesophagus about 15 months ago.
-Since February 2016, Smurf has been living with Tanya Laughren of Edmonton, Alberta, Canada, a volunteer with the Humane Animal Rescue Team (HART).
+Smurf, a French bulldog who was roughly 5 years old at the time of this writing, had been diagnosed with megaesophagus about 15 months before.
+Since February 2016, Smurf lived with Tanya Laughren of Edmonton, Alberta, Canada, a volunteer with the Humane Animal Rescue Team (HART).
 Smurf is Tanya’s sixth foster case and her first foster dog with significant medical issues.

 “While at the humane society, Smurf was having issues with ‘regurg’ and weight loss,” Tanya says.
 The humane society reached out to HART, which agreed to rescue the sweet Frenchie.